Tetryzoline: Pharmacodynamics

-Tetryzoline is an alpha agonist for the alpha-1 receptor.
+Tetryzoline is an alpha agonist for the alpha-1 and alpha-2 receptors.
 This action relieves the redness of the eye caused by minor ocular irritants.
 Moreover, to treat allergic conjunctivitis, tetryzoline can be combined in a solution with antazoline.

 Pharmacokinetics

-In a healthy person, the biological half-life of tetryzoline is approximately 6.0 hours and is excreted, chemically unchanged, in the urine, at least in part.
-In one study, 10 people were given two drops of 0.5 mg/ml of tetryzoline eye drops (0.025–0.05 mg) at 0.0 hrs, 4.0 hrs, 8.0 hrs, and 12.0 hrs.
-Within a 24-hour time window, since the last dose of tetryzoline, the blood serum concentration of tetryzoline in the test subjects was 13.0–210.0 ng/ml and the urine concentration was 11–400 ng/ml.
-Both the blood and the urine levels of tetryzoline reached their maximums approximately 9.0 hrs after the last dose.
+In a healthy person, the biological half-life of tetryzoline is approximately 6 hours, and it is excreted in urine, chemically unchanged, at least in part.
+In one study, 10 people were given two drops of 0.5 mg/mL of tetryzoline eye drops (0.025–0.05 mg) at 0 hrs, 4 hrs, 8 hrs, and 12 hrs.
+Within a 24-hour time window, since the last dose of tetryzoline, the blood serum concentration of tetryzoline in the test subjects was 0.068-0.380 ng/mL and the urine concentration was 13–210 ng/mL.
+Both the blood and the urine levels of tetryzoline reached their maximums approximately 9 hrs after the last dose.
 These fluid-concentration levels correspond to normal ocular use of tetryzoline; thus, greater concentrations of tetryzoline in the blood and the urine of the user can indicate misuse of the drug or of poisoning with the drug.